katemaks/Kultra-Mega-Stores-Inventory-PROJECT/README.md

 ```

 ### DATA ANALYSIS EXPRESSION (DAX)
-I then wrote the queries to answer some questions highlighted above after cleaning my Data.
+I then wrote the queries below to answer some questions highlighted above after cleaning my Data.

 ``` SQL
 select * from KMS1